department-of-veterans-affairs/vets-website/va-gov/pages/housing/index.md

   <h2>Get VA Home Loan Benefits</h2>

   <div class="link">
-    <a href="#"><b>About VA Home Loan Options</b></a>
+    <a href="#"><b>About VA Home Loan Programs</b></a>
-    <p>Learn how VA direct and VA-backed home loans work—and find out which loan option may be right for you.</p>
+    <p>Learn how VA direct and VA-backed home loans work—and find out which loan type may be right for you.</p>
   </div>

   <div class="link">
     <a href="#"><b>Eligibility</b></a>
     <p>Find out if you're eligible for a VA direct or VA-backed home loan, based on your service history and duty status.
+You can also see if you're eligible as a surviving spouse.
   </div>

   <div class="link">